openhab/openhab-addons/bundles/org.openhab.binding.lgwebos/README.md

 ## Console Commands

-The binding provides few specific commands you can use in the console.
+The binding provides a few commands you can use in the console.
 Enter the command `lgwebos` to get the usage.

 ```